danielle-tremblay/danielle-tremblay.github.io/index.md

 4. Finalize strategy and begin coding
   - Create a new extension and module
   - Apply ShotNoiseImageFilter
-  - Apply radius deletion
+  - Apply OtsuFilter
   - Apply hole filler filter
+  - Crop final Image
   - Create GUI if time allows
 5. Create slides before final week of classes
   - Steps we took
   - Explanation of final filters used
-  - Look at our git pages website
+  - What we wished we could have done differently/accomplished
   - Project demo

 # Danielle's Contribution: